AionSystem/SOVEREIGN-TRACE-PROTOCOL/LEGAL-POSTURE.md

 is filed with constructive notice of this prior art record across multiple independent platforms and jurisdictions.

+**Prior User Rights — 35 U.S.C. § 273 active:**
+Commercial use predating any third-party patent filing is documented in AionSystem/AION-BRAIN (March 3, 2026).
+This is a statutory defense that requires no separate filing.
+See `PATENTS.md` for full § 273 record.

+**AIA Grace Period — expires March 2027:**
+Public disclosure activates a 12-month window under AIA § 102(b)(1) during which a Provisional Patent Application may still be filed without this disclosure counting as prior art against the author.

 ---

 ## TRADEMARK COVERAGE